sarahlouisethomson/fractal-geometry-fitness-landscapes/README.md

 # fractal-geometry-fitness-landscapes
-Network data from the paper, "The Fractal Geometry of Fitness Landscapes at the Local Optima Level"
+Network data from the upcoming paper, "The Fractal Geometry of Fitness Landscapes at the Local Optima Level"